-Last updated on August 11, 2020.
+Last updated on February 02, 2021

 The World Travel and Tourism Council (WTTC) has awarded Jordan the “Safe Travels Stamp” thanks to the country’s health safety protocols that were deemed to be in line with the Council’s standards, which makes Jordan a safe destination for Travel & Tourism.
 We welcome such decision and hope to receive your visit when possible!

-We strongly encourage our customers to postpone the holidays booked with us.
+We strongly encourage our customers to postpone the holidays booked with us, if necessary.
 Jordan is a beautiful country and we look forward to welcoming you with the best service.
 Clients that have booked their holidays through our website may change the dates of their trip.
 A voucher of the same value of the services purchased will be provided, and this credit will be available up until 12 months after the notification date.

 Furthermore, we would like to reinforce the importance of social distancing at the moment, to slow the propagation of the novel coronavirus.
 Up to date information about the number of cases globally is available here on a daily basis.

 Remember to wash your hands frequently, maintain social distancing, avoid touching eyes, nose and mouth, and practice respiratory hygiene.
 Check out the basic protective measures against the novel coronavirus that the World Health Organisation recommends.